Comparing Vanderbilt’s MFA Program to other creative writing programs

 “This wonderful program honors and extends Vanderbilt’s lustrous history in creative writing,” Daniels continued.
 “I’m proud that we continue to attract some of the nation’s most promising young writers and believe that of all the factors that draw these students, certainly none is more important than the distinction of the talented writers on our faculty.”

-Vanderbilt’s prize-winning creative writing faculty includes fiction writers Tony Earley, Lorrie Moore, Lorraine Lopez and Nancy Reisman; poets Mark Jarman, Kate Daniels, Rick Hilles, Beth Bachman and Sandy Solomon; and nonfiction writer Peter Guralnick.
+Vanderbilt’s prize-winning creative writing faculty includes fiction writers Tony Earley, Lorrie Moore, Lorraine Lopez and Nancy Reisman; and poets Mark Jarman, Kate Daniels, Rick Hilles, Beth Bachmann and Sandy Solomon.
 The program offers study in two genres only: fiction and poetry.

 Poets and Writers based its 2014 rankings on seven categories: popularity, selectivity, funding, student-faculty ratio, fellowship placement, job placement, and location.
 It based its popularity figures on programs to which surveyed students most applied during the 2012-2013 admissions cycle.

 Vanderbilt’s Creative Writing Program has attracted favorable attention since its inception in 2005, and certainly since Poets and Writers has been evaluating creative writing programs.
 In the magazine’s 2013 index, Vanderbilt’s MFA program ranked 10th in popularity.
 In the two previous years–in the 2011 and 2012 index–Poets & Writers, Vanderbilt ranked 14th in the nation.
 The magazine was using a slightly different ranking system then–taking into account eight criteria, including size, duration, cost of living, teaching load and curriculum focus.
 Stipends available to Vanderbilt MFA students have since increased substantially.